AlexisMasseron/copyrightly.io/README.md

 When a user registers a piece of content using a digital file, it is uploaded to IPFS and the corresponding IPFS identifier (hash) is used to register the manifestation of the content in Ethereum.

+The same is done for evidences based on uploading a document to IPFS so it is available for anyone to verify.

 ### uPort

 ### Ethereum Name Service

 ### Oracles

+An oracle has been used in the [YouTubeEvidences](contracts/YouTubeEvidences.sol) contract.
+This contract implements an Oracle that checks if a specific YouTube video, identified using its VIDEO_ID, has in the description of its web page (https://www.youtube.com/watch?v=VIDEO_ID) a link to a specific content hash.

+Thus, the Oracle allows a creator to assert that a manifestation is also available in YouTube as a video owned by the same person, who should have access to edit the description of the video to include the link to the manifestation using its hash.

+The tests for this contract are currently disabled as it has not been possible to make Oraclize work in the Ganache test network, even after installing the [ethereum-bridge](https://github.com/oraclize/ethereum-bridge) as recommended in the Oraclize documentation.

+The tests are available from [youtubeevidences.test.js](test/youtubeevidences.test.js.disabled)

 ### Upgradable Pattern Registry or Delegation

 To make contracts upgradable, the Delegation pattern has been used through a Relay or Proxy.
 Concretely, the *AdminUpgradeabilityProxy* provided by the ZeppelinOS Library, as detailed in [https://docs.zeppelinos.org/docs/low_level_contract.html]()

+Upgradeability is tested in [manifestations_upgradeability.test.js](test/manifestations_upgradeability.test.js)

 ### LLL / Vyper